-Jan Cornelisz Sylvius, preacher; half-length, facing front, with right arm outstretched; within oval with text below, on rectangular plate.
+Jan Cornelisz Sylvius, preacher; half-length, facing front, with right arm outstretched; within oval with text below, on rectangular plate; first state before cross-hatching above right eye.
 1646 Etching, drypoint and burin

 Watermark: Strasbourg bend (Hinterding catalogue, variant A.a.a., datable 1646)